 Count the Cost: Budget Tips for Your South Korea Trip

-The ideal and recommended daily budget for a South Korea trip is ₱5,000 or $100.
+The ideal and recommended daily budget for those traveling to Korea is ₱5,000 or $100.

 However, through careful planning and discipline, you can easily minimize your expenses.

-If you're looking to get a ₱1,600 discount (around $30) on your first Airbnb booking, you can go to this link and sign up.
+If you're looking to get a ₱1,600 discount (around $30) on your first Airbnb booking, you can sign up here using my referral link.
 Of course, only new users will be eligible for this!
-(To know more about how this referral program works for invitees/new users, read the mechanics here.)

-While the cost of living in South Korea is reportedly on the high side, travelers can still find flexible options to suit their budget.
-Thanks to the sharing economy (say Airbnb for cheaper apartments!) and the boom of tourism in the country, costs of transportation, food, and accommodation have become more affordable.
+While the cost of living in South Korea is reportedly on the high side, travelers can still find flexible options to suit their budget and lifestyle.
+Thanks to the sharing economy (say Airbnb for cheaper apartments!) and the boom of tourism in the country, we now have more affordable options for transportation, food, leisure, and accommodations in Korea.
 Hence, one can get rid of the notion that traveling in South Korea for leisure requires lots of money.

 For starters, we can consider how an average traveler spends per day (figures are rounded up):

 Accommodation in Korea (Hostel or Cheap Hotel): ₩30,000 (around ₱1,500 or $27)

 Transportation (City and Inter-city): ₩10,000 (around ₱500 or $ 9)